Post-Kemalism: History

 Although the term post-Kemalist was used in various meanings by some historians before the 1980s, it was defined by İlker Aytürk in 2015.
-After the coup of 1980, researchers such as Şerif Mardin, Mete Tunçay and Erik Jan Zürcher began to question Kemalism and Unionism by going beyond the official understanding of history.
+After the coup of 1980, researchers such as Şerif Mardin, Mete Tunçay and Erik Jan Zürcher began to question Kemalism and İttihadism by going beyond the official understanding of history.
 As a result of this critical outlook, many academics were excluded from various positions in the 1980s and 90s.
 After the 1997 memorandum, post-Kemalist criticism increased.

 A turning point in terms of post-Kemalism was the coming to power of the Justice and Development Party in 2002.
 The fall of the 'military-bureaucratic' order together with the AK Party government has made post-Kemalism the center of Turkish historiography.
-Events such as the European Union harmonization laws that were put into effect, erasing the traces of the 12 September and 28 February periods, the 2007 constitutional amendments, the Ergenekon and Sledgehammer cases and the Resolution Process were described as putting the post-Kemalist understanding into practice.
-However, as the AKP government became increasingly authoritarian after 2008, civilian constitutional proposals were not fully implemented, supression of Gezi Park protests and the failure of Peace Process, the view towards the AK Party changed in Turkish intellectual circles.
+Events such as the European Union harmonization laws that were put into effect, erasing the traces of the 12 September and 28 February periods, the 2007 constitutional amendments, the Ergenekon and Sledgehammer cases and the Solution Process were described as putting the post-Kemalist understanding into practice.

+However, as the AKP government became increasingly authoritarian after 2008, civilian constitutional proposals were not fully implemented, suppression of Gezi Park protests and the failure of Solution Process, the view towards the AK Party changed in Turkish intellectual circles.
 Some post-Kemalist writers close to the AK Party government have severed their ties with the AK Party and Recep Tayyip Erdoğan.
 After these events, Turkish historiography started to move away from post-Kemalism.

+Criticism

+Post-Kemalism has been criticized by various authors since the 1980s.
+These criticisms first came from writers who identified themselves as Kemalists and then from Marxist writers.
+They were accused of anti-Kemalism and counter-revolutionism because of their moderate views towards the conservative and Islamist camp.
+However, post-Kemalists after 2012 have been criticized from different perspectives.
+According to İlker Aytürk, post-Kemalism ceased to be an opposition and the claim that Turkey's democratization was hindered by the Kemalist military and Kemalist civil bureaucracy lost its validity as the symbols and institutions that were the bearers of Kemalism weakened in the process that started with the AKP coming to power in 2002.
+The main lines of criticism against post-Kemalists are as follows: